VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 test_df.head()
 ```

-##  Contextual Bandits Python tutorial
+##  Contextual bandits Python tutorial

 First, create the Python model store the model parameters in the Python `vw` object.

-Use the following command for a Contextual Bandit with four possible actions:
+Use the following command for a contextual bandit with four possible actions:

 ```python
 from vowpalwabbit import pyvw